You have questions, we have answers.

 Each Division of the TCPP has appointed an administrator to handle the day-to-day operations of the Plan, including the maintenance of member records.
 Please refer to the Contact page to find out who the administrator of your division is to report any changes to your personal information.
 You can also use the online form on this website to report any changes to your contact information.

+The normal retirement age under the TCPP is age 65, and you can retire as early as age 55 with a reduced pension.
 If you are actively employed by a participating employer of the TCPP, you will receive an annual pension statement which will outline the date you are eligible to retire with or without a reduction.
-If you have not received a copy of your statement, please contact the Divisional administrator to ensure they have the correct address on file.

 Q: I want to retire, what do I have to do to receive my TCPP pension?